OWASP/HoneySAP/docs/user/services/saprouter.rst

 ``release``:

 Release reported in error replies.
-An omitted release defaults to 916.
-An explicit non-916 release retains the previous generic error baseline unless ``error_profile`` overrides it.
+An omitted release uses the neutral value ``0``.
 A release value may be an integer or a numeric string.
-Service options inherit top-level profile values, so a top-level ``release: 720`` still selects the older baseline unless the SAPRouter service entry explicitly sets ``release: 916``.
+The value is identity metadata only and does not select error behavior; import or inline an ``error_profile`` to emulate a particular build.

 ``error_profile``:

-Partial, service-local overrides for version-specific SAPRouter error replies.
+Partial, service-local overrides for SAPRouter error replies.
+Unlisted values use a release-neutral baseline intended to keep the service bounded, not to emulate a particular build.
-Unlisted values use the built-in 9.16 profile for release 916, or the previous generic baseline for an explicitly older release.
 The profile supports:

 * ``fields``: common fields in the :class:`pysap.SAPRouter.SAPRouterError` text packet, including ``counter``, ``component``, ``module``, ``location``,